Tattooed Chef Inc. (TTCF) upgraded Issued by Wall Street Gurus

-Tattooed Chef Inc. (NASDAQ:TTCF) went down by -3.08% from its latest closing price compared to the recent 1-year high of $28.64.
-The company’s stock price has collected 2.97% of gains in the last five trading sessions.
-Press Release reported on 08/10/21 that Tattooed Chef Launches New Innovation Items at Sprouts Farmers Market
+Tattooed Chef Inc. (NASDAQ:TTCF) went down by -16.25% from its latest closing price compared to the recent 1-year high of $28.64.
+The company’s stock price has collected -17.39% of loss in the last five trading sessions.
+Press Release reported on 08/12/21 that Tattooed Chef Reports Second Quarter 2021 Financial Results

 Is It Worth Investing in Tattooed Chef Inc. (NASDAQ :TTCF) Right Now?